Hyperight

 • The Harnham Salary Guides offer the most comprehensive overview of the Data & Analytics Salary overview across countries and industries.

-• Organisations should question: how to build an employee brand that attracts talent to work for them?
+• Organizations should question: how to build an employee brand that attracts talent to work for them?
 But also build a data culture and ensure satisfaction and retention of existing employees, as well as training, upskilling and helping employees to take on data roles and expertise.

 Conclusion

-Based on experts’ views, we can still see the same trends that are here to stay and impact organisations’ approach for building a data team: shift in the contract market, software as a service business starting and expanding in data with niche products, internationalization of the recruitment market, salaries and competitions are increasing etc.
+Based on experts’ views, we can still see the same trends that are here to stay and impact organizations’ approach for building a data team: shift in the contract market, software as a service business starting and expanding in data with niche products, internationalization of the recruitment market, salaries and competitions are increasing etc.

-With all those trends in mind, the tips we share in this article, and the best practices organisations may come across; a solid base can be formed around the topic since there is no unified and single approach to building a data team.
+With all those trends in mind, the tips we share in this article, and the best practices organizations may come across; a solid base can be formed around the topic since there is no unified and single approach to building a data team.

 We would like to hear your thoughts on what other related topics you want to read on our platform.
-Please share your views with us via [email protected]
+Please share your views with us via [email protected].

 Featured image credits: Jason Goodman on Unsplash